 New Year creeps in around the World like its own Mexican Wave.
 Starting with Samoa, Tonga and Kiribati, and ending in American Samoa and Baker Island in the United States of America, different cities celebrate in their own individual ways.
-Check out how the following cities will be celebrating the entry of 2019.
+Check out how the following cities will be celebrating the dawn of a new year.

 Did you know it takes 26 hours for the New Year to encompass all time zones?
 Here’s a few cities in chronological order.